rackerlabs/design-system/_component_design/buttons-iconography.md

 ---
-title: Buttons (Iconography)
+title: Button Icons
 parent: Inputs and Controls
 layout: component
 category: Components
 usage: >
-  A button with icon....
+  An icon button enables a user to perform an action or initiate a process on a Control Panel page.
+A button directs the user's attention to important actions.
 preview-image: preview-images/buttons.svg
 status: stable
 resource: true
-last-modified: 2018-08-20
+last-modified: 2018-09-24
 helix-ui-css: true
 helix-ui-javascript: false
 ---